Oblivious Median Slope Selection: Non-general positions

 Earlier on, we noted that our algorithm is allowed to leak the values of $N$ and $k$.\footnote{Assuming the leakage of $k$ allows us to treat the original algorithm of \citeauthor{matousek_randomized_1991} as a black box.
 The author proves an expected lower bound on the reduction of $N$ per loop iteration which is independent of $k$.
 This does not necessarily imply that the exact reduction of $N$ is in fact independent of $k$.} This means that we cannot introduce data-dependency of these values and this, in turn, implies that (a) pairs of parallel lines cannot simply be excluded and that (b) $k$ cannot be adjusted based on the number of pairs of parallel lines.

-We address this using a problem-specific, controlled version of the symbolic perturbation described in~\cite{edelsbrunner_simulation_1990} and~\cite{yap_geometric_1990}.
+We address this using a problem-specific, controlled version of the symbolic perturbation of \textcite{edelsbrunner_simulation_1990,yap_geometric_1990}.
 We perturb the lines $\dual{P}$ in such a way that each pair $\set{\ell_1, \ell_2}$ of lines intersects in a single intersection point $\intersection{1}{2}$.
 Let $V$ be the set of intersections induced by lines that were parallel previous to the perturbation.
 We ensure that $V$ is partitioned into $V=V_- \cup V_+$ such that $V_-$ and $V_+$ are (nearly) equally sized and each $v \in V_-$ has a $x$-coordinate less and each $v' \in V_+$: By equally distributing these \enquote{virtual} intersections to the left and to the right of all \enquote{real} intersections we maintain data-independent values of $N = \binom{n}{2}$ and $k = \frac{N - 1}{2}$.

 To realize this (symbolic) perturbation, we follow \textcite{edelsbrunner_simulation_1990} and introduce an infinitesimally small value $\varepsilon > 0$.
 We then identify each line $\ell\colon x \mapsto m(\ell) \cdot x + b(\ell)$ with the perturbed line $\ell'\colon x \mapsto m'(\ell) \cdot x + b'(\ell)$ where $m(\ell') \coloneqq m(\ell) + s_\ell \cdot \#_\ell \cdot \varepsilon^2$, $b(\ell') \coloneqq b(\ell) + \#_\ell \cdot \varepsilon$, $s_\ell \in \set{-1, +1}$ is a factor to achieve the distribution into $V_-$ and $V_+$, and $\#_\ell \in \nat$ is a unique index given to each line with respect to the order of the line offsets, i.\,e. $\forall \ell_1, \ell_2 \in \dual{P}\colon b(\ell_1) < b(\ell_2) \implies \#_{\ell_1} < \#_{\ell_2}$.
 We obtain the set $\dual{P}'$ of perturbed lines.